Neymar scored a potentially crucial goal to help Barcelona to a 1-1 draw against Atletico Madrid in their Supercopa first leg on Wednesday.

-The Brazilian's 66th-minute header cancelled out David Villa's opener at the Estadio Vicente Calderon to set up a tantalizing second leg.
+The Brazilian's 66th-minute header, his first goal since moving to the La Liga champions from Santos, cancelled out David Villa's opener at the Estadio Vicente Calderon.

-Just inside the area, Villa's volley was exquisitely controlled and found the bottom corner for his first goal for los Rojiblancos.
+Just inside the area, Villa's volley was exquisitely controlled and found the bottom corner for his first goal in Atletico colours.

-Barcelona characteristically controlled possession but struggled to create much against a well-drilled Atletico defense.
+Barcelona characteristically controlled possession but struggled to create much against a well-drilled Atletico defence.

-The former Arsenal captain went close to an equalizer four minutes into the second half, moments after Alexis Sanchez was denied by Thibaut Courtois in a one-on-one.
+The former Arsenal captain went close to an equaliser four minutes into the second half, moments after Alexis Sanchez was denied by Thibaut Courtois in a one-on-one.

 After the Chilean's effort was kept out, he set up Fabregas, who was unable to get a shot away under a last-ditch tackle from Turan.